davidxmoody/davidxmoody.com/src/posts/2014-11-24-host-any-static-site-with-github-pages.md

 It's slightly awkward to get this all to work.
 I wanted a way to have both the source and generated site available on GitHub in the same repository.
 There are a few options available.

+*[Edit: Since writing this post, I've added a [fourth option which you might want to skip to](#option-four-separating-source-and-build).
+It solves the problem of having source and build files committed to the same branch.]*

 ## Option one: Two local repos

 One approach is to have two separate repositories on your development machine.
 One for the actual source and one for the generated site.
 See [this blog post](http://charliepark.org/jekyll-with-plugins/) for a rough guide.